shivam221098/pubmed-api-v1/README.md

 1. `edirect` - edirect is a command-line utility.
 It provides capabilities of fetching PMIDs against a search string when `esearch` and `efetch` commands are piped together.

-# Problems with `edirect`
-1. On the official documentation, it says we can't pull more than 10k PMIDs for the `pubmed` database and if we want more than 10k PMIDs, then we have to use `edirect`, because `edirect` has additional logic to batch pubmed results.

-2. In my opinion, `edirect` works great, but when it has to be integrated with another app then it becomes complex to use.
-Setting up `edirect` in different environment or platform is also complex.

-3. While running `edirect` on the terminal, it requires some ascii characters to be escaped like `(`.

 # Solution #2
 1. Running pubmed API on search strings with some date-ranges.
 But sometimes even a single day has more than 10k PMIDs